Skip to content

 Ceiling racks are often advertised as “heavy-duty.”
 Some are rated for hundreds of pounds.

-That rating applies to the metal rack, not the garage ceiling.
+But that rating only applies to the metal rack — not the garage ceiling.

 • Cracked or sagging drywall